 INC Research: In February 2014, we entered into a Master Services Agreement with INC Research, LLC and related initial work order for INC Research to provide contract clinical research and development services to us in connection with our Phase 2b study of arhalofenate in gout.
-The Agreement provides that we may engage INC Research from time to time to provide services in accordance with work orders mutually agreed and budgeted between the parties for clinical research and development of arhalofenate which total is anticipated to exceed approximately \$8 million.
+The Agreement provides that we may engage INC Research from time to time to provide services in accordance with work orders mutually agreed and budgeted between the parties for clinical research and development of arhalofenate which total exceeded approximately \$8 million through 2015.
 The master services agreement provides customary terms and conditions, including those for performance of services by INC Research in compliance with work orders, standard operating procedures, FDA and ICH requirements and all applicable laws.
 We remain responsible for all regulatory responsibilities and the determination of any work orders, subject to mutual agreement on the specific terms of any such work orders.
 The master services agreement has a term of five years; provided that we may terminate the master services agreement or any individual work order on thirty (30) days written notice, or immediately in the event of any safety risk associated with the services the being performed.
 In addition, either party may terminate the master services agreement or any applicable work order upon thirty (30) days written notice for a material breach by the other party.

-Pharmaceutical Research Associates, Inc.: In September 2015, we entered into a Master Services Agreement with Pharmaceutical Research Associates, Inc (PRA) and related initial work order for PRA to provide contract clinical research and development services to us in connection with our Phase 2 study of MBX-8025 in PBC.
+Pharmaceutical Research Associates, Inc.: In September 2015, we entered into a Master Services Agreement with Pharmaceutical Research Associates, Inc (PRA) and related initial work order for PRA to provide contract clinical research and development services to us in connection with our Phase 2 study of seladelpar in PBC.
 Under this agreement, we may engage PRA from time to time in accordance with mutually agreed work orders.
-The initial work order includes services for our clinical candidate, MBX-8025, and the total cost under such initial work order are anticipated to be approximately \$6.2 million.
+The initial work order includes services for our clinical candidate, seladelpar, and the total costs under such initial work order are anticipated to be approximately \$6.2 million.
 The agreement provides for performance of services by PRA in compliance with work orders, industry standards, FDA and ICH requirements and all applicable laws.
 We remain responsible for all regulatory responsibilities unless specifically transferred to PRA, as well as the determination of any work orders, subject to mutual agreement on the specific terms of any such work orders.
 The agreement has a term of five years, and we can terminate the agreement or any individual work order upon thirty (30) days written notice.
 In addition, either party may terminate the agreement or any applicable work order upon thirty (30) days written notice for an uncured material breach by the other party, or immediately in the event of the other party's bankruptcy, insolvency, liquidation or assignment for the benefit of creditors.
+On July 25, 2016 we entered into a second work order for services for our clinical candidate seladelpar and the total costs under such work order are anticipated to be approximately \$6.4 million.